nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 ## Deduplicate and clip overlapping read pairs

 Here, we remove the PCR duplicates and trim the overlapping part of each read pair in pair-end data.
-It is important to deduplicate after merging, because PCR duplicates for the same sample may exist in different lanes.
+It is important to wait to deduplicate until after merging, because PCR duplicates for the same sample may exist in different lanes.
 We use the [Picard Tools MarkDuplicates](https://gatk.broadinstitute.org/hc/en-us/articles/360037052812-MarkDuplicates-Picard-).